A product variant is a specific model (SKU) of a product, a product could include various product variants.

 - Don't set letters or numbers as product variant size (for example, A, B, C or 1, 2, 3).
 The product variant size must clearly indicate the size itself;

 - If all product variants are the same size, don't set the size as the product variant attribute.
 Indicate it in the product description instead.

 ⚠️ PLEASE NOTE: If your product doesn't meet the product variant requirements, it will be rejected during the moderation process.

 Examples of Setting Product Variants

-If a product comes in two (2) colors (e.g. black and white), and each color corresponds to the two sizes, S and M, then this product is going to have four (4) variants.
+If a product comes in two colors (black and white), and two sizes (S and M), then this product is going to have four variants.